The DIRECT Path to Living ALOHA

 Many meditation programs last only a few days or weeks.
 While these introductions can be helpful, they rarely provide enough time to develop a stable practice or shift the deeper habits of the mind.

-This course is intentionally designed as a six-month journey so participants have the time, guidance, and community support needed to gradually transform the patterns that create stress and suffering.
+This course is intentionally designed as a 27-week journey so participants have the time, guidance, and community support needed to gradually transform the patterns that create stress and suffering.

 Week by week you learn how to calm the mind, understand the ego, and reconnect with the deeper presence Native Hawaiians in antiquity called ALOHA.